 An Iconic Church Building

 In January of 1959 New York architect Victor Lundy’s design for the church was accepted.
-All who enter the sanctuary of the Unitarian Church in Westport for the first time are struck by the image of its soaring roofline — described by some as a bird in flight, protective wings or hands, or even a ship taking sail.
+All who enter the sanctuary of the Unitarian Universalist Congregation in Westport for the first time are struck by the image of its soaring roofline — described by some as a bird in flight, protective wings or hands, or even a ship taking sail.
 The roofline of the church hovers, made from hundreds of two-by-fours laid endwise and sweeping upward.
 Architect Lundy, commenting on his design noted that “Dialog — the question, the open end, the unresolved — this is all a part of Unitarian-Universalism.
 This is carried out in the roof — in two parts — never quite coming together, and a skylight allowing light to come in.”
 Designed in 1959, construction of the building was completed in 1965.
 It won the Progressive Architecture Award in 1960.
 The pulpit, also designed by Lundy, was a gift to the church from Norman Cousins dedicated to Dr. Albert Schweitzer.